 If you need help, OKR consultants can also be a beneficial resource when you’re in the early stages of your OKR journey.

-Mistake 7: Poor OKR management
+Mistake #7: Poor OKR management

 To get the benefits of OKRs, there is a level of work and management needed across your organization.
 But if your company makes the OKR mistake of not tracking achievement, the challenging "set it and forget it” syndrome can occur.
 In turn, OKRs can become another management gimmick.
-Here are a few things you can do to combat this:

-Mistake 8: Setting OKRs without your team
+Mistake #8: Setting OKRs without your team

 One of the great things about OKRs is they bridge the strategy execution gap in organizations.
 As a leader, you have the strongest grasp on strategy, but you might not be following all the finer details of the day-to-day execution.
 So, if you’re setting OKRs for your team and making the OKR mistake of not involving them in the process, it can cause some challenges.
 You might not have all the details on their work and you run the risk of setting unrealistic goals.